Back to Colorado

 What This Bill Does

-- Removes the office of the judicial discipline ombudsman, which was created to give confidential advice about judge discipline procedures and court culture.
+• The bill repeals the office of the judicial discipline ombudsman, effective July 1, 2027, which was established in 2023 to act as an independent and confidential advisor on judicial discipline procedures and workplace culture.

 Limits and Unknowns